Tax Attorney Job Description, Courses & Certification Requirements

 Tax Attorney Salary and Earning Potential

-The United States Department of Labor, Bureau of Labor Statistics, through its Occupational Outlook Handbook, 2018 Edition, reported that the median annual income for a lawyer was $120,910 while the top ten percent earned more than $208,000.
+The United States Department of Labor, Bureau of Labor Statistics (BLS) reported that the median annual income for a lawyer in 2020 was $126,930 while the top ten percent earned more than $208,000.

-That year, the industry classifications with the highest levels of employment for lawyers, according to the United States Department of Labor were (national mean annual income):
+That year, the industry classifications with the highest levels of employment for lawyers, according to the United States Department of Labor were (national median annual salary):

 The highest earners were those practicing in (mean annual income):